The Voyage of the Mimi: Beginnings

-The Mimi was a French-built sailboat that is 72 ft in length, originally built in 1934 to function as a deep-hulled cargo barge.
+The Mimi was a French-built sailboat that was 72 ft in length, originally built in 1934 to function as a deep-hulled cargo barge.
 She was built in northwest France in the region of Brittany, on the coast of the Mer d'Iroise (the Iroise Sea).
-Mimi is a type of vessel known as a "Gabare d'Iroise," where "Gabare" translates as "cargo barge" and "Iroise" refers to the region in which she was constructed.
+Mimi was a type of vessel known as a "Gabare d'Iroise," where "Gabare" translates as "cargo barge" and "Iroise" refers to the region in which she was constructed.

 Mimi was initially used as a cargo ship in the rough waters of the North Sea, and was thus built to withstand serious maritime conditions.
 Because Mimi was a "gabare," she was also built with a shallow draft.
 This combination of strength and ability to operate in shallow waters allowed Mimi to be used both in the open sea and the extensive canal system in Europe at that time.

 She was converted to a fishing trawler for tunafish.